Jenniferwli/Channel-Deduction/README.md

 ## Usages
 ### Dataset
-This project is based on the DeepMIMO dataset.
+This project is based on the __DeepMIMO dataset__.
 To prepare the required data, please first download the original dataset from the following link:

 *Google Drive*: https://drive.google.com/drive/folders/1d5g5FczyaGndYtXRsLyiTQ1UMRYmNTQb?usp=drive_link